VoErik/sd-3-ethics/README.md

 ## Settings

-* Defined in the `SDConfig`.
-Generated images and prompts are saved in the `./images` directory by default.
+* You need a HuggingFace access token.
+See how you can generate it [here](https://huggingface.co/docs/hub/security-tokens).
+* Create an `.env` file and save the token there.
+If you name it other than `HF_KEY`, you need to modify the code accordingly.
+* The configuration for the model is set in `SDConfig`.
 * We use the `stabilityai/stable-diffusion-3.5-large-turbo` model by default.
 Be aware that you need to get access to the models first (https://huggingface.co/stabilityai)
+* Generated images and prompts are saved in the `./images` directory by default.

+## Note
+This is an ongoing project.
+Results as well as the project paper will also be added to this repo.